Here at Bean Ninjas, we’re big advocates of remote work. We’ve been a remote-first business since we launched in 2015.

 1. Recruit the Right People

 You can’t force people to change who they are, so it’s important to hire people who already fit with your existing vision and team.
-You may come across candidates who look good on paper (experience, education, technical skills, etc.), but if they don’t value the things you value, your relationship and their work will suffer.
+You may come across candidates who look good on paper (experience, education, technical skills, etc.), but if they have a fixed mindset, the chances are they will struggle in the role.

 Trying to force someone to live by your values is a waste of everyone’s time.
 You won’t be able to keep them happy long-term.
-Eventually their work satisfaction will drop and they will leave.
+Eventually their work satisfaction will drop and they will either quit or you’ll have to part ways.

 2. Standardize Your Onboarding